AI Automation Β· Workflow

 Sending layer

-Smartlead enrolls signal-triggered contacts via API or webhook, applies sub-sequence logic based on reply intent, and uses Smart-Adjust to protect deliverability automatically when signal volume spikes.
+Smartlead enrolls signal-triggered contacts via API or webhook, applies sub-sequence logic based on reply intent, and uses Smart-Adjust to protect deliverability when signal volume spikes.

 Webhooks Sub-sequences Smart-Adjust